 - Setup and manage devices: Instructions to link user IDs from your application with HyperTrack device IDs, and add metadata to organize users into hierarchical orgs to filter views

-- Embed hierarchical views: Embed maps, timelines and leaderboards in your ops dashboard with restricted access to data that respective dashboard users are authorized to view
+- Set up restricted and hierarchical views: Embed maps, timelines and leaderboards in your ops dashboard with restricted access to data that respective dashboard users are authorized to view

 Guides provide step-by-step instructions for the most common use cases built with HyperTrack.

 Track work day with visit notes: Record app events as markers to the location timeline of the user.
-Use day's trip summary to identify significant stops and ask app users to add notes for each.
 This is the most popular way to provide visibility to ops managers about work performed on the field.